 Exception to Covering Requirement For Abatement Surfaces.
 Compliance with 454 CMR 28.10(4)(a)8 is not required for those floor and wall surfaces from which asbestos coverings are removed.

-Exception to Wall Surface Covering Requirement Where Glovebags are Used.
-Covering of wall and ceiling surfaces is optional for Asbestos Response Actions where Glovebags are used as the sole means of removal or repair, provided that the Work Area is isolated in accordance with 454 CMR 28.10(4)(a)7, that all moveable objects in the Work Area are removed in accordance with 454 CMR 28.10(4)(a)5, that immoveable objects remaining in the Work Area are covered in accordance with 454 CMR 28.10(4)(a)6 and that all other relevant requirements of this subsection are met.
-Where Glovebags are used, the floor of the Work Area must be covered with a minimum of one layer of six mil-thick plastic sheeting.
+Exception to Wall Surface Covering Requirement Where Glove Bags are Used.
+Covering of wall and ceiling surfaces is optional for Asbestos Response Actions where Glove bags are used as the sole means of removal or repair, provided that the Work Area is isolated in accordance with 454 CMR 28.10(4)(a)7, that all moveable objects in the Work Area are removed in accordance with 454 CMR 28.10(4)(a)5, that immoveable objects remaining in the Work Area are covered in accordance with 454 CMR 28.10(4)(a)6 and that all other relevant requirements of this subsection are met.
+Where Glove bags are used, the floor of the Work Area must be covered with a minimum of one layer of six mil-thick plastic sheeting.

 GFCI Protection.
 All sources of electric power for the Work Area must be ground fault circuit interrupter (GFCI) protected.